sitraka-/Connections/README.md

 10. Your piece should not simply be a ‘rolling ball-type’ machine

 11. Those at the beginning and end of the cycle should try to engineer a meaningful overture (opening) and denouement (climax)

+## DELIVERY RULES

+- A single mechanised chain reaction, successfully integrating all groups individual contributions.
+- The completed piece should be able to fit on a __*FLAT*__ surface (i.e. the studio floor, no changes in height between separate elements, unless the elements are built that way).
+- The contraptions should transfer energy in the __*SAME DIRECTION*__.
+- The contraptions should be easily and quickly re-settable.
+- Each mechanism must have a reasonable footprint.

 ## LEARNING OUTCOMES